Fuel filter change on a 2005 or 2006 VW Jetta TDI (pumpe duse engine)

 T30 torx screwdriver/wrench bit

-1 VW fuel filter, see notes above to confirm which part you need. (click thumbnails below for larger picture)
+1 VW fuel filter, see the notes above to confirm which filter version you need or,

-20k mile filter kits (includes other misc filters, must include VIN when ordering to confirm correct fuel filter) dieselgeek , kermatdi early A5 jetta kermatdi later A5 jetta, metalman parts kit
+20k mile filter kits (includes other misc filters, must include VIN when ordering to confirm correct fuel filter) kermatdi early A5 jetta kermatdi later A5 jetta, metalman parts kit

 Procedure